chef-boneyard/chef-web-docs-2016/includes_data_bag/includes_data_bag_environments.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-**jamescott: the following contents in this section are IDENTICAL to what is in the essentials_environments topic.
-This either needs to be better-consolidated or INCLUDED.**

 Values that are stored in a data bag are global to the organization and are available to any environment.
 There are two main strategies that can be used to store per-environment data within a data bag: by using a top-level key that corresponds to the environment or by using separate items for each environment.